ashwin-nayak/pressure-projections/README.md

 | `2D-square-noise-example`         | Two-dimensional planewave propagation in the unit square in the presence of noise |
 | `2D-room-example`                 | Two-dimensional transmitted field in the interior of the cross-section of an auditorium |

-To use the code, you must first set the environment and dependent Julia packages.
+To run the scripts, you must first set the environment and dependent Julia packages.
 Instructions provided here are provided for standard UNIX distributions, but maybe easily adopted (but not tested) in other operating systems.

 You may either choose to use,